-- -The Audit Committee confirmed the yearly accounting audit plans of the Accounting Auditor in advance and obtained a copy of the plan.
-In addition, the Committee deliberated on whether to approve audit compensation, etc. - -The Audit Committee obtained and reviewed the auditing opinions and recommendations of the Accounting Auditor regarding quarterly and year-end financial statements (consolidated and nonconsolidated). - -Of the individual accounting audits carried out by the Accounting Auditor, the Audit Committee obtained information regarding important audits. - -The Audit Committee obtained information concerning the internal control audits executed by the Accounting Auditor. - -The Audit Committee continuously confirmed the status of the internal control of the Accounting Auditor related to Article 131 of the Rules of Company Accounting. - -The Audit Committee received the results of investigation and monitoring of the independent public accountant by the regulatory authority, etc., as needed and evaluated those results. - -Based on the specific requests in Auditing Standards Committee Statement 260, a document issued by the Japanese Institute of Certified Public Accountants, the Audit Committee obtained reports on the responsibilities of the Accounting Auditor in relation to audits of financial statements, the scope and timing of planned audits, the independence of the Accounting Auditor, and other items, and discussed important findings concerning auditing matters. - -The Business Accounting Council requires companies to list "Key Audit Matters" in the third-party audit reports accompanying their securities reports.
-Eisai Co., Ltd. consulted with its Accounting Auditor on the information for inclusion in the Key Audit Matters in light of plans to include the information as soon as possible. - -The Audit Committee evaluated the engagement partners and audit team through monitoring and verification of the various activities of the Accounting Auditor by the Audit Committee and the Management Audit Department.
+- The Audit Committee confirmed the yearly accounting audit plans of the Accounting Auditor in advance and obtained a copy of the plan.
+In addition, the Committee deliberated on whether to approve audit compensation, etc. - The Audit Committee obtained and reviewed the auditing opinions and recommendations of the Accounting Auditor regarding quarterly and year-end financial statements (consolidated and nonconsolidated). - The Audit Committee received information on important audit procedures carried out by the Accounting Auditor, including the results. - The Audit Committee obtained information concerning the internal control audits executed by the Accounting Auditor. - The Audit Committee continuously confirmed the status of the internal control of the Accounting Auditor related to Article 131 of the Rules of Company Accounting. - The Audit Committee received the results of investigation and monitoring of the independent public accountant by the regulatory authority, etc., as needed and evaluated those results. - Based on the specific requests in Auditing Standards Committee Statement 260, a document issued by the Japanese Institute of Certified Public Accountants, the Audit Committee obtained reports on the responsibilities of the Accounting Auditor in relation to audits of financial statements, the scope and timing of planned audits, the independence of the Accounting Auditor, and other items, and discussed important findings concerning auditing matters. - The Financial Instruments and Exchange Act of Japan requires companies to list "Key Audit Matters" (KAM) in the third-party audit reports accompanying their securities reports.
+The Audit Committee consulted with the Accounting Auditor on the information for inclusion in the KAM and requested explanations as necessary. - The Audit Committee evaluated the engagement partners and audit team through monitoring and verification of the various activities of the Accounting Auditor by the Audit Committee and the Management Audit Department.

-Auditing Activities of the Audit Committee in Relation to Internal Audit Departments, etc.
+<Auditing Activities of the Audit Committee in Relation to Internal Audit Departments, etc.>

-The Audit Committee conducted the following auditing activities in relation to the corporate officer responsible for internal control, internal audit [\1] departments, and other related parties.
+The Audit Committee conducted the following audit activities in relation to the corporate officer responsible for internal audits and the internal audit [\1] department, as well as the corporate officer responsible for internal control and the Risk Management and Corporate Internal Control Departments.